 This depends on the area where you live.
 Local by-laws may prevent homeowners from building a fence without a permit and this may vary depending on your state and country.

 Some cities may allow you to build a fence without a permit, provided you don’t exceed a certain height.
 For instance, you can build a fence in New York without a permit, as long as said fence is under 6 feet in height.
+My own fence in North Carolina cannot be taller than 4 feet within 15 ft from any public road.
+More secluded properties can have fences of maximum 7 feet in height.

 Top Considerations Before You Build A Fence

 Whether you’re looking to protect your pets, create backyard privacy, mark property lines or give your kids a safe place to play, a fence is often the perfect solution.
+If you have a dog that loves to dig (Siberian Husky owners know all about it!), you might want to invest in a training collar to keep them from trying to tunnel their way out!

 When you add one to your property, you can create clearer boundaries, boost property value, or even enhance overall aesthetics and curb appeal.
 Nonetheless, buying a fence is a big investment and commitment — one that requires careful planning if it’s going to be executed properly.